 While at Dunwich Heath, a cup of tea or lunch at the RSPB tea rooms is recommended.
 Here you’ll find some of the best heathland walks in Suffolk, some of which head into protected woodland and reed beds surrounding the world renowned RSPB Minsmere reserve.

-Towards the Southwold direction visitors may visit the delightful Dingle Hill Tea Rooms, beyond which a trail leads into the vast Dingle Marshes, through which you can walk to Walberswick and onto to Southwold itself, truly one of Suffolk’s wonders.
+Towards the Southwold direction visitors may visit the delightful Dingle Hill Tea Rooms, beyond which a trail leads into the vast Dingle Marshes, through which you can walk to Walberswick and onto Southwold itself, truly one of Suffolk’s wonders.

 Looking for a little culture?
 Aldeburgh not only has a beautiful beach, but so much more to offer!

 Aldeburgh vies with it’s close neighbour Southwold for the title Jewel of the Suffolk coast.
 Many a pub conversation has discussed this as yet unresolved accolade!

 Originally a fishing village, Aldeburgh is an unspoiled gem.
 Its famous pebble beach, charming fishermen’s cottages and grander merchants houses are all arranged around a vibrant High Street. the High Street is crammed with largely independent shops, galleries, an independent cinema, a bakery, restaurants and must-visit pubs!